About Us

 Baracoa

 Situated at the remote northeastern corner of the island, this almost unspoiled colonial village is surrounded by secluded beaches and virgin rainforest.
-The first city is famous for a table-topped hill called El Yunque, its delicious chocolate, and the cucurucho -an ambrosia of honey, coconut, nuts and fresh seasonal fruit served in cones of palm bark, as well as natural attractions such as Playa Maguana.
+The first city is famous for a table-topped hill called El Yunque, its delicious chocolate, and a typical ambrosia of the region.